puttyman/hass-amplifi/README.md

 You can setup this component by using HA integration by going to Configuration -> Integration.
 Then click on the `+` bottom right button.
 Search for `Amplifi`.
 Simply enter your hostname and password for your Amplifi router.

-### Configure in config.yaml

-When you have installed shelly and make sure it exists under `custom_components` folder it is time to configure it in Home Assistant.

-It is very easy, just add `shelly:` to your `configuration.yaml`

 ## Supported devices
 - Amplifi HD firmware version 3.4.2